 - chickpea flour,

-Also, if cheddar cheese isn't your thing (or you don't have any) then feel free to substitute other hard cheeses you have on hand.
-Colby, jack and tasty cheeses make an excellent substitute.
+If cheddar cheese isn't your thing (or you don't have any) then feel free to substitute any other hard cheeses you have on hand.
+Colby, Monterey Jack, and tasty cheeses make excellent substitutes.

 5 Ingredient Cheddar and Broccoli Fritters

 - 1 cup riced broccoli (or broccoli chopped very finely)